Pegasus (constellation): Characteristics

 Pegasus with the foal Equuleus next to it, as depicted in Urania's Mirror, a set of constellation cards published in London c.1825.
 The horses appear upside-down in relation to the constellations around them.
+Like Taurus, Pegasus itself typically represents only the front half of the horse.

+Covering 1121 square degrees, Pegasus is the seventh-largest of the 88 constellations.
+Pegasus is bordered by Andromeda to the north and east, Lacerta to the north, Cygnus to the northwest, Vulpecula, Delphinus and Equuleus to the west, Aquarius to the south and Pisces to the south and east.
+The three-letter abbreviation for the constellation, as adopted by the IAU in 1922, is "Peg".